evansdoe/ibm-recommendation/README.md

 # ibm-waston-recommendation
 In this project, I put the recommendation skills I acquired from the [Udacity Data Scientist Nanodegree program](https://www.udacity.com/course/data-scientist-nanodegree--nd025) to use on a real data from the [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) platform.
-The goal of the project is to build a machine learning model that analyses the interactions that users have with articles on the [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) platform, and then make recommendations to both existing users and new users.
+The goal of the project is to build a machine learning model or a machine learning recommendation engine that analyses the interactions that users have with articles on the [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) platform, and then make recommendations to both existing users and new users.

 ## Table of Contents